guritso/slash-bot-template/README.md

 /add name:say type:guild
 ```

-Or if you want to add on all guids:
+Or if you want to add on all guilds:

 ```bash
 /add name:say type:global